Seven Non-Obvious Lessons About Post-Merger Integrations

 3. Cost synergies are controllable.
 Revenue synergies are not.

 Cost is an action plan.
-You decide, you execute.
-Cut the role, exit the lease, cancel the contract.
+You decide, then you execute: reduce headcount, exit the lease, cancel the contract.
 The savings show up when you say they will.

 Revenue depends on customer behavior.
 Sales do not spontaneously materialize because you merged.
-Cross-selling each other’s products requires new motions that don’t yet exist.
+Cross-selling each other’s products requires new motions that don’t yet exist and assumes clients will buy what they hadn’t previously.
 Nobody knows how to forecast it because there’s no baseline.
 The “synergy” is part-guess-part-hope dressed up as a projection.

 Most deal models add cost and revenue synergies together like they’re equivalent.
 They are anything but.